It's a New Day in Public Health.

 Beach Conditions: Red tide blooms can be patchy, meaning that conditions at one beach may be suitable, while conditions at another beach may not be.

-Mote Marine Lab’s Beach Conditions Reporting System provides the beach status information you need to know before you go, such as weather, fish kill reports and reports of respiratory irritation.
+Mote Marine Lab’s Beach Conditions Reporting System provides the beach status information you need to know before you go, such as weather, fish kill reports, and reports of respiratory irritation.

 Similarly, the Gulf of Mexico Coastal Ocean Observing System (GCOOS) HAB Respiratory Forecast tool predicts the likelihood of respiratory irritation, updated every three hours, based on forecasted wind speed and direction, along with recent sampling results.

-Private waterbodies are not typically sampled by state agencies, as they are not jurisdictionally waters of the state.
-The Best Management Practices for Blue-Green Algal Blooms in your Stormwater Pond guide, developed by the University of Florida IFAS Extension, provides information for understanding and managing these scenarios.
-For a list of laboratories that can analyze for cyanobacteria and cyanotoxins, visit the EPA’s website.
+- Best Management Practices for Blue-Green Algal Blooms in your Stormwater Pond guide, developed by the University of Florida IFAS Extension, provides information for understanding and managing these scenarios.

 Connect with DOH